 Nitrogen deficiency is one of the most common plant disorders.
 It affects mostly green plants and manifests itself in a light yellowish-green leaf colour, followed by pale or white stems.
-If you are an avid gardener who would like to have healthy plants, then it’s important for you to know how to identify Nitrogen Deficiency without SPAD (soil plant analysis development).
+If you are an avid grower who would like to have healthy plants, then it’s important for you to know how to identify Nitrogen Deficiency without SPAD (soil plant analysis development).
 Here we will discuss what it means and why we need to monitor changes in the amount of chlorophyll.

 What is Nitrogen deficiency?